ctalledo/docker-docs/desktop/hardened-desktop/enhanced-container-isolation/faq.md

 Controls.
 For more information, see [Settings Management](../settings-management/index.md).

-#### Kubernetes pods and extension containers are not yet protected
+#### Kubernetes pods are not yet protected
-When Enhanced Container Isolation is enabled, Kubernetes pods and extension containers are not yet protected.
-A malicious or privileged pod or extension container can compromise the Docker Desktop Linux VM and bypass security controls.
+Kubernetes pods are not yet protected by ECI.
+A malicious or privileged pod can compromise the Docker Desktop Linux VM and bypass security controls.
+We expect to improve on this in future versions of Docker Desktop.

+#### Extension Containers are not yet protected
+Extension containers are also not yet protected by ECI.
+Ensure you extension containers come from trusted entities to avoid issues.
+We expect to improve on this in future versions of Docker Desktop.

+#### Docker Desktop dev environments are not yet protected
+Containers launched by the Docker Desktop Dev Environments feature are not yet protected either.
+We expect to improve on this in future versions of Docker Desktop.

 #### Use in production
-Users may experience some differences between running a container in Docker Desktop with Enhanced Container Isolation enabled, and running that same container in production.
-This is because ECI uses the Sysbox container runtime while in production the container may run on another runtime, typically the OCI runc.
+In general users should not experience differences between running a container in Docker Desktop with ECI enabled (which uses the Sysbox runtime), and running that same container in production (via the standard OCI "runc" runtime).

+However in some cases (typically when running advanced / privileged workloads in containers), users may experience some differences.
+Particularly, the container may run with ECI but not with runc, or vice-versa.

+#### Some container workloads don't work with ECI
+Enhanced Container Isolation is still a work-in-progress, and while most container workloads run without problem, there are a few that don't yet work.

+* NFS server containers

+* TODO: find any others.

+We expect to improve on this in future versions of Docker Desktop.

 <hr>
 </div>